Back to Relationship Tracker

 I know setup docs are usually the part where things go sideways.
 This one is different.
 Every step is written assuming you haven't done this before, because most people haven't, and that's completely fine.

-Setup First-time friendly Claude Code ~15 min total
+Setup First-time friendly Claude Code 15-45 min, depending on what breaks

 What's in this guide